-The previously approved community center, amenities, and open spaces within the development contribute to the vision of a network of open spaces within the Sector Plan area.
-Along with the existing streets and sidewalks within the overall Glenarden Redevelopment, the street and sidewalk layout provided with this PPS, which includes extensions of Evarts street and Hamlin Street, will connect to the future Cattail Branch Trail.
+The previously approved community center, amenities, and open spaces within the development contribute to the vision of a network of open spaces within the sector plan area.
+Along with the existing streets and sidewalks within the overall Glenarden Redevelopment, the proposed street and sidewalk layout, which includes extensions of Evarts street and Hamlin Street, will connect to the future Cattail Branch Trail.